Landesausbau

-Landesausbau describes medieval settlement and cultivation processes in regions of Western Europe that were previously only sparsely populated or uninhabitable.
+Landesausbau (literally "land development") refers to medieval settlement and cultivation processes in regions of Western Europe that were previously only sparsely populated or uninhabitable.
 By means of clearing of woods and drainage of wetlands, new agricultural areas and new settlement areas were created.

 The processes of population expansion and resettlement led to an exchange of cultures and cultural diversity of languages, traditions and lifestyles.
 The Landesausbau changed the natural and cultural landscapes of Western Europe and continues to have an impact.

 The terminology “inland colonization“ to describe the Landesausbau has raised controversies between historians because of the linguistic parallelism to modern colonialism.

 History

 After an early phase of Landesausbau at the end of the 7th century, the land expansion and the establishment of new settlements increased from the 10th century onwards and reached its peak at the 12th century.
 It came to a halt at the 14th century because of natural catastrophes, the outbreak of the Black Plague and other crises that caused a steep decline in population.

-As part of the Landesausbau in High Middle Ages, the Eastern Settlement of peasants, craftsmen and merchants crossing the Eastern borders of the Holy Roman Empire to the Finnish Sea Bus, the Black Sea and the Sava, took place.
+As part of the Landesausbau in High Middle Ages, the Eastern settlement of peasants, craftsmen and merchants crossing the Eastern borders of the Holy Roman Empire took place.
 At the same time, the Normans settled in England and Southern Italy and the Crusaders expanded to the Iberian Peninsula.

 During the intense phase of Landesausbau, the area that was settled and cultivated increased by a third.
-It must be emphasized that cultivation and settlement were carried out by a multitude of ethnic groups and, in most cases, peacefully on the initiative of landowners and landlords.
+Cultivation and settlement were carried out by a multitude of ethnic groups and, in most cases, peacefully on the initiative of landowners and landlords.
 The settlement east of Elbe and Saale at the 12th century involved mainly Germans, the so-called ″coloni Theutonici″, extending the German-speaking lands to beyond the Oder to Pomerania, Silesia, Bohemia, Moravia, East Prussia and West Prussia.
-However, the Landesausbau also involved Slavs, such as in Masurua, and Flemish, Danish and other ethnic groups.
+However, the Landesausbau also involved Slavs, such as in Masuria, and Flemish, Danish and other ethnic groups.